ExodusMovement/qaf/README.md

 ### The container

-`<Provider />`, `<Subscribe />` and `subscribe()` are all components of a Qaf container, which is a collection of Qaf stores.
+`<Provider />`, `<Subscriber />` and `subscribe()` are all components of a Qaf container, which is a collection of Qaf stores.
 By default, Qaf exposes a main container that we can immediately put to use, but what if we wanted more than one container?

 ```js
 import { createContainer } from 'qaf';